sambanova/ai-starter-kit/document_comparison/README.md

 This sample is ready-to-use.
 We provide:

-- Instructions for setup with SambaNova Cloud or SambaStudio.
+- Instructions for setup with SambaCloud or SambaStack.
 - Instructions for running the model as is.
 - Instructions for customizing the model.